Loading...

 What is Shared Hosting?

-The Shared hosting plan is a service in which one physical server hosts multiple websites.
+The Shared hosting plan is a service where one physical server hosts multiple websites.
 The server’s resources are allocated to its many users, so there is a low cost for using this type of hosting.
 This is the most affordable way of hosting a website for small businesses, especially if it is their first time launching their page online.
 It allows them to make their online presence without too much hassle on server configuration.
 As your hosting provider, HostGator will manage your shared server.
 So you can focus on your business and your website’s content.

 This article is for customers who have a website or websites and for customers who are planning to purchase HostGator hosting products.
 If you want to purchase a hosting package, please check out our Customer Portal—Add Packages article.